mallockey/Get-IntuneScriptLogs/readme.md

 ## Additional Info
 Two DLL files are required to get an Access token from Azure, I've included those files in the repository so the script will automatically load them and use them.
 If the files are not there it will look for the Azure AD module for the DLLs and if not, attempt to install the AzureAD module to get the DLLs that way.
 Shoutout to all the people working on the
 PowerShell Intune Samples [repo](https://github.com/microsoftgraph/powershell-intune-samples).
-I've used a slighly modified version of the Get-AuthToken function.
+I've used a slightly modified version of the Get-AuthToken function.